Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí18/05/2025

-Reuters reported that Chinese authorities have granted export licenses to at least four rare earth magnet companies, according to sources familiar with the matter, including Volkswagen and rare earths companies.
-Experts say these are the first licenses issued since Beijing tightened its export controls last month, indicating that the vital materials are still flowing.
+Chinese authorities have granted export licenses to at least four rare earth magnet companies, Reuters reported, citing sources familiar with the matter.
+Experts say these are the first licenses granted since Beijing tightened export controls last month, indicating the flow of vital materials.

 Specifically, Baotou Tianhe Magnetics, a manufacturer of rare earth magnets used in car engines, received an export license for Volkswagen in late April.
 Volkswagen has contacted Beijing for support in this process.